 Initially developed in 5 languages (French, English, Spanish, Mandarin and Russian), this campaign has been very successful and it can be adapted for use in other languages at the request of countries.
 (Consult the available translations here).

 Meeting the complex global challenges of this disease in both affected and disease-free countries requires all actors to be vigilant and to take action.
-Although ASF poses no risk to human health, it is devastating for the economy of pig farms and for international trade, with repercussions for the livelihoods of farmers and for food safety.
+Although ASF poses no risk to human health, it is devastating for the economy of pig farms and for international trade, with repercussions for the livelihoods of farmers and for food security.
 Controlling the disease at global level would therefore contribute to the achievement of some of the Sustainable Development Goals, particularly Goal 1 (no poverty) and Goal 2 (zero hunger).